openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 defend against malicious attackers.

-The first record in a standalone or active-backup database file specifies the schema.  ``ovsdb-server`` will refuse to work with a database whose first record is corrupted.
+The first record in a standalone or active-backup database file specifies the schema.  ``ovsdb-server`` will refuse to work with a database where this record is corrupted, or with a clustered database file with corruption in the first few records.
 Delete and recreate such a database, or restore it from a backup.

 When ``ovsdb-server`` adds records to a database file in which it detected corruption, it first truncates the file just after the last good record.